webis-de/aitools4-aq-geolocation/README.md

       - If not, see the readme accompanying the tool
   - Process IPlocation databases.
+      - Github: You should have already received one parsed IP2location Lite DB11 along with this code that you can use to test this software in iplocation-parsed: just unzip it.
       - Put all your IPlocation database CSV files in one directory (we here use "data/iplocation")
       - The files may have to be renamed (file format is detected by file name).
 The format is displayed when you run with your classpath: